PERSONAL CARE SERVICES PROVIDER IN CALIFORNIA

 5. REQUIRED DOCUMENTATION

-Articles of Incorporation or Business License
+Articles of Incorporation or proof of business registration

 IRS EIN Letter